nationalarchives/front-end-development-guide/2016/tna-child-black-history.md

 The peer review will check that:

 1. The HTML outline is logical and based on an appropriate heading structure
-2. All content appears in the correct part of the outline
+2. All content appears in the correct part of the outline.
+3. The HTML5 section is used appropriately.

 #### Reviewer comments

+All good.

 #### Developer(s) actions in response